 Don’t know whether you have already done this or not, we were talking about our amazing rainbows and how a lot of countries don’t have them anymore.
 How about showcasing some photos??? ~ Kerry Howlett

-We immediately thought this a wonderful suggestion (thanks Kerry!) and called for contributions from our social media community.
-Here’s a few entries just to get the party started, including Gavin’s image (the one we shared on Facebook with Kerry’s suggestion).
+We immediately thought this a wonderful suggestion…thanks Kerry.
+We called for contributions from our social media community.
+Here’s a few entries just to get the party started, including the image we shared on Facebook with Kerry’s suggestion.

 Tasmania Does a Great Rainbow